15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 If I were to boil that experience down to two key takeaways, it would be these:

-1. Hire people who have a track record of excellence and love for the craft.
+1. Hire people with a track record of excellence and love for the craft.
 It’s way harder nurturing talent when they are remote versus in person.
-That’s why I recommend you to recruit experienced “pros” who jive with your culture.
+That’s why I recommend you recruit experienced “pros” who live with your culture.
 Thankfully, you have the whole world from which to choose.

 2. Visit your remote workers or have them visit you.
 Meeting your team face-to-face will do wonders for productivity and morale.
 We bring our whole team together once per year.